Getting customers to the Aha Moment!

 Based on product usage analytics and interviews with our customer support teams, we hypothesized that trial(new) customers

-I was the solo UX designer on a cross-functional team comprised of a developer, a user researcher, a product owner, and a business analyst.
+I was the solo UX designer on a cross-functional team of a developer, a user researcher, a product owner, and a business analyst.

 I was responsible for